What is Fire OS? What are the features supported by Hexnode UEM for Fire OS?

 - Fire OS doesn’t support any features specific to the Android Enterprise and Samsung Knox devices.

-- The ‘Enforce app downgrade’ option under Policies > Android > Mandatory Apps doesn’t work on Fire OS.
+- The ‘Enforce app downgrade’ option under Policies > Android > Required Apps doesn’t work on Fire OS.

 - Wallpaper can be set only on certain Amazon devices.